This article series documents a journey of modifying and improving a 3D printer.

 LED on 24V rail

 Personally, I’ve left the LEDs circuits as they are while I was using the original mainboard, and mainly ensured they get plenty of cooling.
 Potential options for fixing this problem involves desoldering the LEDs or resistors to disable their function, or replacing the resistors with higher resistor values to properly fix their operation.
-(If you’re planning to do this, ensure you have a decent amount of SMD soldering experience and suitable equipment.)
+(If you’re planning to do this, ensure you have a decent amount of SMD soldering experience and suitable equipment.
+The mainboard also has a mains AC connection and high current 24V, which is why you should be very careful about any soldering modifications)

 Hot Optical Sensors